 The exception to the above are the hawkmoths, where not only have we identified all the species found to occur at REGUA so far, but we have also published an identification guide to the 110 species that have been recorded in the Serra dos Órgãos.

-There are thought to be about 230 species of hawkmoths found in Brazil, of which 110 have been recorded in the Serra dos Órgãos and a further four in Rio de Janeiro state.
-To date 80 species have been found at REGUA, but it is possible that almost all of the 110 could occur here.
+There are thought to be about 201 species of hawkmoths found in Brazil, of which 110 have been recorded in the Serra dos Órgãos and a further four in Rio de Janeiro state.
+To date 81 species have been found at REGUA, but it is possible that almost all of the 110 could occur here.
+The recently updated website Hawkmoths of Brazil provides help with identifying all 201 species.

 Hawkmoths can be found at all times of the year, although some have a restricted flight period and the moon phase and temperature affects their attraction to light.
 The REGUA data is biased due to the variable recording effort by altitude as well as time of year – most recording occurs at the lodge and the conservation centre and the peak visitor period is between August and November), but there does also appear to be a peak flight period in March at the end of the austral winter.